 Performing a Detailed Luggage Search

-One of the basic duties of a customs officer is to search the luggage of travellers entering the country.
-Travellers may be coming in via airports, land borders or sea ports.
-A main reason for checking luggage is to ensure that no products banned in the country are allowed to breach our borders.
+One of the basic duties of a customs officer is to search the luggage of travelers entering the country.
+Travelers may be coming in via airports, land borders or seaports.
+The main reason for checking luggage is to ensure that no products banned in the country are allowed to breach our borders.
 An additional reason is to ensure that people are paying the appropriate taxes for items that exceed personal allowance guidelines.
-Many travellers are stopped and fined because they have neglected to declare certain possessions, including cash, on the forms provided for that very purpose.
-A graduate of dental school or practicing doctor is probably aware of pharmaceutical restrictions at customs – and it is common for travellers to have their medications confiscated for not carrying them in their original containers (or declaring them in full).
-An early childhood assistant should also be wary of certain items like baby walkers which are actually banned in Canada, although for the most part legal in the rest of the world.
+Many travelers are stopped and fined because they have neglected to declare certain possessions, including cash, on the forms provided for that very purpose.
+A graduate of dental school or practicing doctor is probably aware of pharmaceutical restrictions at customs – and it is common for travelers to have their medications confiscated for not carrying them in their original containers (or declaring them in full).
+An early childhood assistant should also be wary of certain items like baby walkers which are banned in Canada, although for the most part legal in the rest of the world.

-Not only must customs officers screen for banned or smuggled items, they also must check travellers’ documents and passports to ensure no inadmissible person is being granted entry into the country.
-A customs officer may question a traveller on their immigration clearance, or whether they have any currency or cheques in their possession.
-For travellers who have been detained at customs, it is the job of the customs officer to question them.
+Not only must customs officers screen for banned or smuggled items, but they also must check travelers’ documents and passports to ensure no inadmissible person is being granted entry into the country.
+A customs officer may question a traveler on their immigration clearance, or whether they have any currency or cheques in their possession.
+For travelers who have been detained at customs, it is the job of the customs officer to question them.
 This could include asking about any illegal items they have tried to bring into the country, previous arrests, or any false claims they have made on their documents.

 Making Arrests and Charges

-In some cases, travellers coming through customs may already be wanted on outstanding charges in the country they are trying to enter.
+In some cases, travelers coming through customs may already be wanted on outstanding charges in the country they are trying to enter.
 It is the job of a customs officer to identify these suspects and turn them over to the police.
-While awaiting additional law enforcement back-up, the customs officer is responsible for the arrest and detainment of anyone deemed to be high-risk to Canada’s security, or proven guilty of a recognized offence.
+While awaiting additional law enforcement back-up, the customs officer is responsible for the arrest and detainment of anyone deemed to be high-risk to Canada’s security or proven guilty of a recognized offense.